uabrc/uabrc.github.io/docs/cheaha/getting_started.md

 # Getting Started

-Cheaha is a High Performance Computing (HPC) resource intended primarily for batch processing of research computing software.
+Cheaha is the batch compute cluster platform of the Research Computing System (RCS).
+Cheaha is intended primarily for batch processing of research computing software.
 We offer a user-friendly portal website Open OnDemand with graphical interfaces to the most common features, all in one place.
 Read on to learn more about our resources and how to access them.

+Cheaha is appropriate for the following types of workflows:

+- High Performance Computing (HPC)
+- High Throughput Computing (HTC)
+- Batch Computing
+- Graphical User Interface (GUI) and other interactive software

+Please bear in mind the following expectations when using Cheaha.

+- Resources are shared by many researchers.
+- Jobs may take time to start.
+- Jobs, partitions, and researchers all have caps on total resources in use at any one time.
+- All jobs have a maximum time limit.

+If your needs go beyond these expectations, please [Contact Support](../help/support.md).

 ## Getting Help